aws/amazon-freertos/vendors/renesas/boards/rx65n-rsk/ports/ota/README.md

 The current implementation of Renesas Bootloader does not support the self-test feature.
 In case the new firmware file received has some functional issues, the device may stop working, even though the crypto signature of the firmware file is correct.

-If you have any questions, then please reach out to Renesas.
+If you have any questions, then please reach out to Renesas: https://www.renesas.com/support/contact.html